Raibows/NCEPU-CS-COURSES/README_en.md

 ### Introduction

 This is an open source project aimed at sharing undergraduate courses and experiments example codes for college of Computer Science.
 All the courses, codes and materials are from NCEPU.
 If you have any support plan or advice, please <a href="Mailto:luckychizuo@gmail.com">contact </a>with me.
 And welcome to pull requests!
-Please see [Wiki](https://github.com/Raibows/NCEPU-CS-COURSES/wiki) to learn more.
+Please star our project if this helps you.
+See [Wiki](https://github.com/Raibows/NCEPU-CS-COURSES/wiki) to learn more.

 ### Catalog